Iowa Regional Lily Society (IRLS)

 Picking out your Bulbs

-short sprout.
+only a short sprout.
 Lily bulbs are never dormant, so handle them gently.

 Planting your True Lilies

 First, choose lily bulbs suitable for the sunny or shady areas of your garden.
 Different cultivars have different sun

 requirements, but most need 4-6 hours of sun per day.
 Plant your bulbs in well-drained soil, but away from trees or

 shrubs.
 Dig a hole 4 inches wide and plant the bulb twice as deep as it is tall.
 Do not feed, but water it in well to remove

 air pockets.
 Mulch well.
 Lilies like their heads in the sun and their roots cool.
 Be sure to mark your bulb with a garden

 name stake so you do not accidentally dig it up later .

 Fertilize your lilies in the spring before the first lily shoots appear--usually in March.
 Use a formula low in nitrogen such